kepegram/-Bit-Clicker/readme.md

 ## Usage

 Once fully installed on your emulator, simply click the "+" and get to clicking!
 Don't be afraid to navigate away as your score will remain!

+## Development Disclaimer

+Assistance from a few sources.
+Android developers site as well as a few youtube videos.
+Guides and tutorials were followed and altered to fit app theme and usuage.

+# THANKS FOR PLAYING